SS Yankee Blade

-SS Yankee Blade was a three-masted sidewheel paddle steamer belonging to the Independent Line (a holding of Cornelius Vanderbilt).
+Yankee Blade was a three-masted sidewheel paddle steamer belonging to the Independent Line (a holding of Cornelius Vanderbilt).
 Yankee Blade was one of the first steamships built to transport gold, passengers, and cargo between Panama and San Francisco, California, during the California Gold Rush.
 The ship was wrecked in fog off Point Arguello in Southern California on October 1, 1854.
 The shipwreck cost an estimated 30 to 40 lives.

 A side-lever engine powered Yankee Blade.

 Transit routes during the California Gold Rush

 As soon as the discovery of gold at Sutter's Mill became known in 1848, many people wished to travel to California to mine for gold.
 At that time, there were three main routes for people from the eastern United States to travel to California.
 The first route was via overland travel, which was expensive, dangerous, and took a long time.
 Another route involved sailing approximately 14,000 mi around Cape Horn in South America.
 Though this way was faster and sometimes less expensive, the route was no less dangerous, as the weather in the Southern Ocean was often harsh and unforgiving.
 In addition to the dangers present on both routes, the journey by land could very often take over six months, and the sea route, though faster, could still take over three months to complete.

 The third and fastest route involved traveling via steamship to Panama, hiking through the jungle on the Isthmus of Panama, and then traveling by sea again from the coast of Panama to San Francisco.
 Though this route cut the time of the sea journey down to less than six weeks, the lack of ships operating between Panama and San Francisco could often lead to significant waiting times for passengers in Panama.
 It was to fill this untapped market of transportation between Panama and California that the Yankee Blade was built.